prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Achievement Based Challenges.md

 ### Achievement

 Create an achievement.
 Link this achievement to the challenge's Leaderboard.
-Add as many trigger data as you want to customise the trigger to your challenge.
+Add as many trigger data as you want to customize the trigger to your challenge.
 In our example we set the trigger to be between 500 to 600.
 If a player scores anything between 500 and 600 first during the challenge is the winner.

 ![](img/AchievementBasedChallenges/3.jpg)